Vyral/Gene_Agustin_Blog/_posts/2016-12-12-why-refinance-your-home.md

 Why would someone want to refinance their home?

 There are two main reasons. **The first is to improve their cash flow.
-The second is to pay their house off faster.&nbsp;**Unfortunately, it’s usually limited to either one or the other.
+The second is to pay their house off faster.**Unfortunately, it’s usually limited to either one or the other.

 Refinancing on behalf of cash flow is more frequent, and it’s something we see a lot with first-time home buyers who are only planning on staying in their home for five to seven years.
 Refinancing to pay off your house faster is a strategy we sometimes use with clients, too.